 Magick is the art of rewiring your brain.
 Redrawing your map.
 As above, so below.

 If you purposefully make changes to your map, you will experience life in a completely different way.

 What's the key to doing this?
 Altered states of consciousness.
 It's within altered states of consciousness that we can reach into our unconscious mind and start reprogramming ourselves.
-(If you've downloaded our free ebook on sigils, you'll know exactly how to do that.)
+(If you've downloaded our free meditation, you'll know exactly how to do that.)

 But what exactly do we mean by altered states of consciousness?
 Below, I've broken down a few that can be particularly useful for magick of any type.

 By the way, this is for informational purposes only.
 Don't do anything stupid or illegal.

 The magical trance par excellance is meditative focus.
 This allows you to hone your nervous system to focus on exactly one thing at a time, and holding that state for hours at a time when you get good.
 Indeed, most of the other magical trances are just shortcuts to get to the states produced by a serious and heavy meditation practice.

 Meditation consists of several stages, known as the Eight Limbs of Yoga, which culminate in the ability to hold one's entire focus on whatever is chosen for hours (or longer) on end.
 This takes as long to learn as any athletic discipline, but the results are well worth it.
 (We offer a course on the eight limbs of yoga here.)

 These extremities of biology are notable for long having been the province of monastics (as well as shamans).
 Medieval literature is full of accounts of penitents, flagellants and other ascetics who practiced extreme physical hardships like the above as ways of inducing visions or religious states.